 The pull-up is a fundamental pulling exercise that strengthens the back region with a higher emphasis on the latissimus dorsi muscle.
 The movement is most commonly performed on a horizontal pull-up bar or gymnastic rings.

 Pull-ups on a bar are the most popular version of the exercise.
 The advantages of the horizontal bar is that you can quickly modify the width of your grip.
 You can switch from a narrow to wide grip and vice versa in seconds.
 Rings give you the opportunity to use different grip widths too, but they require a reattachment, which is not always convenient.

-In general, rings are the better option because they allow your joints to sort of find the right groove rather than forcing your body to adjust to the bar.
-It’s not uncommon for people to experience elbow tendinitis after doing horizontal bar pull-ups for too long.
-Ring pull-ups can come in handy when recovering from that injury.
-The movement is much kinder to the elbow joint and allows your wrist, elbow and shoulders to align in a pain free position.
+Yet the rings are the better option because they allow your joints to find a smooth, pain-free groove.
+It’s not uncommon for people to experience elbow tendinitis after doing bar pull-ups for too long.
+Ring pull-ups can help when you are recovering from that injury.
+The movement is much kinder to the elbow joint and allows your wrist, elbow, and shoulders to align in a pain-free position.

-Ring pulls-ups – the best of both worlds
+Ring pull-ups – The best of both worlds

-When ring pull-ups are properly performed the athlete starts from a dead hang and essentially does a combination of a pull-up and a chin-up.
-You start with your palms facing away from your face and you finish the movement with the palms facing your face.
+A proper ring pull-up begins from a dead hang and resembles a combination of a pull-up and a chin-up.
+You start with your palms facing away from your face and finish with the palms pointing towards you.
 This is possible only because the rings allow your joints to rotate during the movement.

 Here’s a video by Rogue Fitness that teaches you how to perform ring pull-ups.